 In addition to strongly lensed quasars, supernovae (SNe) lensed into multiple images are promising as a cosmological probe and are in fact the sources envisioned by \citet{Refsdal:1964}.
-Even though these systems are much rarer in comparison to quasars, they have the advantage that SNe fade away over time, facilitating measurements of stellar kinematics of the lens galaxy \citep{Barnabe2011,2017:Yildirim,Shajib:2018,Yildirim:2019vlv} and surface brightness distributions of the lensed-SN host galaxy \citep{DingEtal21} to break model degeneracies, e.g., the mass-sheet transformation \citep{Falco:1985,Schneider:2013wga}.
-Furthermore, strongly lensed type Ia supernovae (LSNe Ia) are promising given that they are standardizable candles and therefore provide an additional way to break model degeneracies, for lens systems where lensing magnifications are well characterized \citep{2003MNRAS.338L..25O,Foxley-Marrable:2018dzu}.
+Even though these systems are much rarer in comparison to quasars, they have the advantage that SNe fade away over time, facilitating measurements of stellar kinematics of the lens galaxy \citep{Barnabe2011,2017:Yildirim,Shajib:2018,Yildirim:2019vlv} and surface brightness distributions of the lensed-SN host galaxy \citep{DingEtal21} to break model degeneracies, for example, the mass-sheet transformation \citep{Falco:1985,Schneider:2013wga}.
+Furthermore, strongly lensed type Ia supernovae (LSNe Ia) are promising given that they are standardizable candles and therefore provide an additional way to break model degeneracies for lens systems where lensing magnifications are well characterized \citep{2003MNRAS.338L..25O,Foxley-Marrable:2018dzu}.

-So far only three LSNe with resolved multiple images have been observed, namely SN ``Refsdal" \citep{Kelly:2015xvu,Kelly:2015vjq} a core-collapse SN at redshift of $z = 1.49$, the LSN Ia iPTF16geu \citep{Goobar:2016uuf} at $z=0.409$, and the AT2016jka \citep{Rodney:2021keu} at $z = 1.95$, which is most likely a LSN Ia.
-Nonetheless, with the upcoming Rubin Observatory Legacy Survey of Space and Time \citep[LSST;][]{Ivezic:2008fe}, we expect to find $\sim$ $10^3$ LSNe, of which 500 to 900 are type Ia SNe \citep{Quimby:2014,GoldsteinNugent:2017,Goldstein:2017bny,Wojtak:2019hsc}.
-Considering only LSNe Ia with spatially resolved images and peak brightness\footnote{of the fainter image for a double system; for a quad system, the peak brightness of the third brightest image is considered.} brighter than 22.6 in the $i$ band, as in the \cite{Oguri:2010} lens catalog (OM10), leads to 40 to 100 LSNe Ia depending on the LSST observing strategy, of which 10 to 25 systems yield accurate time-delay measurements \citep{Huber:2019ljb}.
+So far, only three LSNe with resolved multiple images have been observed, namely SN ``Refsdal" \citep{Kelly:2015xvu,Kelly:2015vjq}, a core-collapse SN at a redshift of $z = 1.49$, the LSN Ia iPTF16geu \citep{Goobar:2016uuf} at $z=0.409$, and AT2016jka \citep{Rodney:2021keu} at $z = 1.95$, which is most likely a LSN Ia.
+Nonetheless, with the upcoming Rubin Observatory Legacy Survey of Space and Time \citep[LSST;][]{Ivezic:2008fe}, we expect to find $\sim$ $10^3$ LSNe, of which 500 to 900 are expected to be type Ia SNe \citep{Quimby:2014,GoldsteinNugent:2017,Goldstein:2017bny,Wojtak:2019hsc}.
+Considering only LSNe Ia with spatially resolved images and peak brightnesses\footnote{of the fainter image for a double system; for a quad system, the peak brightness of the third brightest image is considered.} brighter than 22.6 in the $i$ band, as in the \citet[][hereafter OM10]{Oguri:2010} lens catalog, leads to 40 to 100 LSNe Ia, depending on the LSST observing strategy, of which 10 to 25 systems yield accurate time-delay measurements \citep{Huber:2019ljb}.